Skip to content

 Q: Where does an MCP server run?
 Locally?

-A: Both local servers (stdio transport) and remote servers (HTTPS transport) are supported.
-Local servers have a security advantage, but remote MCP servers are needed when integrating with cloud services.
+A: Both local servers (stdio transport) and remote servers (Streamable HTTP transport) exist.[2]
 See Local vs. Remote MCP for details.

 Q: How should I manage credentials (API keys, etc.) for MCP servers?